PrinceCuet77/Hyperledger-Fabric/docs/source/orderer/ordering_service.md

 ## Orderer nodes and channel configuration

-In addition to their **ordering** role, orderers also maintain the list of organizations that are allowed to create channels.
-This list of organizations is known as the "consortium", and the list itself is kept in the configuration of the "orderer system channel" (also known as the "ordering system channel").
-By default, this list, and the channel it lives on, can only be edited by the orderer admin.
-Note that it is possible for an ordering service to hold several of these lists, which makes the consortium a vehicle for Fabric multi-tenancy.

 Orderers also enforce basic access control for channels, restricting who can read and write data to them, and who can configure them.
 Remember that who is authorized to modify a configuration element in a channel is subject to the